Brian Harper, Executive Director

 Brian Harper is the founder of Artaxis and currently serves as the Executive Director.
 In addition to his role with Artaxis, he is also a practicing artist and an Associate Professor of Fine Art and Ceramics Area Head at Indiana University Southeast.
 He holds a BFA from Northern Arizona University and an MA and MFA from the University of Iowa.
 His artwork investigates our inherent human wonderment of the unknown and the methods, mythological or otherwise, for how we give structure to elements of our observed, unobserved, and unobservable world.
 His work has been exhibited in over 100 national and international exhibitions, including 8 solo exhibitions.
 He lives in New Albany, Indiana, with his wife Tiffany, their daughter June.

-Dina Perlasca, Vice-President
+Dina Perlasca, President

 Dina Perlasca is a Mexican-American artist from The Paso del Norte Region, where she grew up on the Border of Mexico and the U.S. in El Paso TX, and Cd.
 Juarez Mexico.
 Dina lives in El Paso Texas with her 3 children.
 She obtained her BFA in Ceramics from The University of Texas at El Paso and her MFA at New Mexico State University in Las Cruces NM.
 She is currently teaching undergraduate ceramics at The University of Texas at El Paso and at Eastern New Mexico University in Portales, NM.
 Fostering community, research, and collaboration are of utmost importance to Dina as she has dedicated time, leadership, and support to the ceramic field in various ways.